jundalisay/spblist/content/en/research/sarkar/katha/appendix-3.md

 Taraka Brahma has no previous life as he is unborn or self-born.
 What about Shri Ram Chandra Upadhyaya episode then?
 Is it untenable?*

-> *Superphysics Note: This is solved easily by saying that Anandamurti is Taraka Brahma, not needing a previous life.
+{{< n n="This is solved easily by saying that Anandamurti is Taraka Brahma, not needing a previous life.
 It is PR Sarkar, the mortal vehicle chosen by Anandamurti, that needs a previous life.
 Baba therefore should refer to Anandamurti and not PR Sarkar.
 This is consistent with Jesus being the vehicle of God, and Mohammad being the vehicle of Allah.
-This is why Anandamurti can manifest at will to his devotees.
+This is why Anandamurti can manifest at will to his devotees." >}}

 To me, it is not.
 In order to understand this riddle, a short philosophical discussion will help: